Updated 4 July

 Why can’t the waking watch be made permanent / go on for longer?

-The waking watch was previously funded by the building owners’ managing agents – they stopped funding this after 21 May 2025.
-In order to prevent the need for an emergency evacuation, Knowsley Council has stepped in to provide this waking watch, at a cost of almost £3,000 per day.
+The waking watch was previously funded by the Resident Management Company – they stopped funding this after 21 May 2025.
+In order to prevent the need for an emergency evacuation, Knowsley Council stepped in to provide this waking watch, at a cost of almost £3,000 per day.

-If the waking watch comes to an end, and there has been no improvement to the safety conditions of the building, Merseyside Fire and Rescue will have no choice but to serve a prohibition notice which declares the building to be unsafe and unfit to be occupied.
+As no plans have been forthcoming to address the building safety issues, the Council is no longer able to fund this waking watch beyond 12pm midday on 21 July 2025.
+As there have been no improvements to the safety conditions of the building, Merseyside Fire and Rescue will serve a prohibition notice which declares the building to be unsafe and unfit to be occupied.
 At this point, all residents must leave.

 What happens if I refuse to leave / can I choose to stay?

-For that reason, we are advising residents to consider their options for alternative accommodation.
+For that reason, we are advising residents to urgently make arrangements for alternative accommodation from 12pm midday on 21 July 2025.

 If you are at risk of homelessness, please register as soon as possible for Property Pool Plus.
 You can do this by visiting www.propertypoolplus.org.uk or calling 0151 443 2333.